donatoba/aperitivo-roulette/README.md

 Pick a vibe (or don't), hit Spin, and let the app pick your bar.
 No accounts, no endless scrolling, no decision fatigue.

+The app detects your location and pulls live bars within 1.5km from Google Places.
+If location is unavailable or the API fails, it falls back to a curated list of 40 Milan aperitivo spots.

-## Why I built it
+## How it works

-I wanted to learn how to ship a real web app end to end — from local dev to production.
-This is v1 of a project I plan to keep iterating on.
+- On load, the app requests your location via the browser geolocation API
+- If granted, it calls a serverless function that queries the Google Places API for bars nearby
+- Vibe tags are inferred from place names, types, ratings, and review counts
+- If location is denied or the API fails, the app silently falls back to the static dataset
+- Vibe filters work on both live and curated data

 ## Stack

 - React + Vite
 - Tailwind CSS
+- Google Places API (New) via Vercel Serverless Functions
-- Static curated dataset of 40 Milan aperitivo spots
+- Static fallback dataset of 40 curated Milan aperitivo spots
 - Deployed on Vercel

 ## What's next

-- [ ] Sort results by distance using browser geolocation
+- [ ] Improve vibe inference accuracy with more signals
-- [ ] Connect to Google Places API for live data
+- [ ] Add photos from Google Places
-- [ ] Add a "copy address" button to share spots easily
+- [ ] Sort results by distance
-- [ ] Build a ranking algorithm based on vibe match quality
+- [ ] Add a ranking algorithm based on vibe match quality
-- [ ] Add photos for each spot
+- [ ] Expand to other Italian cities

 ## Running locally